 You may want to practice a few mock visa interviews.You may take help from your friends who have attend visa interviews.

 You can also leave a message in comment section below to schedule your mock view interview with our visa expert or email us at email@example.com.

 Like in any interview, there are a few things you must do and then there are some that you must not do.
 Most of them are related to one another.
 We have tabulated the same for your convenience:

 |Be Nervous: Your primary intent to travel to USA is to pursue your higher education and there is no reason to be nervous about it.
 Thousands of students from all around the world do that.
 While a little nervousness is natural, sweating or hyperventilating is not a good sign.
 If you tend to get too fidgety, try some breathing exercises before you start your Interview to calm your nerves|

-|Speak in English: Being able to communicate in English is one of the primary requirements for your education in USA.
-You have to be able to speak in English||Speak English with a forced Accent: The Visa Officer can understand Indian Accents so do not try to put on an American Accent.
+|Speak English with a Forced Accent: The Visa Officer can understand Indian Accents so do not try to put on an American Accent.
 Be clear, crisp and stay clear of forced accents|

 |Look at the Interviewer: Not being able to make eye contact is considered a sign of dishonesty.
 Practice at home and do look at the interviewer when answering the questions||Stare: Looking in the eye and constantly staring without blinking are two different things.
 Continuous staring can make the person uncomfortable – remember to blink|